dobriban/stat-ml-edu/README.md

 # Statistics
 ## Principles and overview
 - [Casella & Berger: Statistical Inference (2nd Edition)](https://www.amazon.com/Statistical-Inference-George-Casella/dp/0534243126) - Possibly the best introduction to the principles of statistical inference at an advanced undergraduate level.
 Mathematically rigorous but not technical.
+Covers key ideas and tools for constructing and evaluating estimators:
+  - Data reduction (sufficiency, likelihood principle),
+  - Methods for finding estimators (method of moments, Maximum likelihood estimation, Bayes estimators), methods for evaluating estimators (mean squared error, bias and variance, best unbiased estimators, loss function optimality),
+  - Hypothesis testing (likelihood ratio tests, power), confidence intervals (pivotal quantities, coverage),
+  - Asymptotics (consistency, efficiency, bootstrap, robustness).
 - [Wasserman: All of Statistics: A Concise Course in Statistical Inference](https://www.amazon.com/All-Statistics-Statistical-Inference-Springer/dp/1441923225) - A panoramic overview of statistics; mathematical but proofs are omitted.
 Covers material overlapping with ESL, TSH, TPE (abbreviations defined below), and other books in this list.
 - [Cox: Principles of Statistical Inference](https://www.amazon.com/Principles-Statistical-Inference-D-Cox/dp/0521685672) - Covers a number of classical principles and ideas such as pivotal inference, ancillarity, conditioning, including famous paradoxes.
 Light on math, but containing deep thoughts.